joybiswas007/torrents-api/README.md

 Copy the `.env.sample` to `.env` using this command `cp .env.sample .env` file inside the directory and fill in all the details.

 Added MongoDB support.
-Make sure to fill `MONGDB_URI`.
+Make sure to fill `MONGODB_URI`.
 NO data duplications.
 If a user search for something that is already present in db it won't be saved into db.

 1337x, Anidex and Pirateiro has some kind of protection enabled.
 To bypass that